Foundation Degree in Computing/Information Technology/Web Development

 Options include: Mobile Application Development, Building Web Applications using PHP and SQL, Web Data with XML, JSON and Ajax.

-Students successfully completing the FdSc are automatically guaranteed a place on the third year of the BSc Computing.
+Students successfully completing the FdSc are automatically guaranteed a place on the third year (part-time mode of study only) of the BSc Computing.

 The programme is designed to equip students with the practical and transferable skills required by today's employers in the IT sector.
-It provides the necessary academic and theoretical knowledge to allow you to continue, if desired, into the final two years of the BSc Computing.
+It provides the necessary academic and theoretical knowledge to allow you to continue, if desired, into the final two years (part-time mode of study only) of the BSc Computing.

 - To equip students with a comprehensive and up-to-date range of skills in the area of computing, IT, and web development that will enable them to maximize their employability in the IT and related sectors.